 The heroic tale of the record-breaking run will now get its telling in a new outdoor production at the very track where history was made.

-The Story of the Four Minute Mile, presented by the Oxford Playhouse, has been created using eyewitness accounts collected after an appeal in the Oxford Mail.
+The Story of the Four Minute Mile, presented by the Oxford Playhouse, has been created using eyewitness accounts collected after an appeal in

 The play, which opens tonight, forms part of the Playhouse’s Plays Out series, which stages theatre in unusual places across Oxford.